PreferredAI/helm-charts/charts/solr/README.md

+# ⚠️ Repo Archive Notice

+As of Nov 13, 2020, charts in this repo will no longer be updated.
+For more information, see the Helm Charts [Deprecation and Archive Notice](https://github.com/helm/charts#%EF%B8%8F-deprecation-and-archive-notice), and [Update](https://helm.sh/blog/charts-repo-deprecation/).

 # Solr Helm Chart

 This helm chart installs a Solr cluster and its required Zookeeper cluster into a running kubernetes cluster.

 The chart installs the Solr docker image from: https://hub.docker.com/_/solr/

+## DEPRECATION NOTICE

+This chart is deprecated and no longer supported.

 ## Dependencies